 You may have noticed a trend earlier: the more muscles you have, the higher your metabolic rate.
 This truth means that building muscle is one way to restart your metabolism.

 Next, we’ll cover the exercises to incorporate into your lifestyle and the metabolic benefits that come with them.

 Incorporating some strength training into your workout routine is a terrific way to fire up your metabolism.

-Building muscle will increase your resting metabolic rate in the long run.
+Building muscle can increase your resting metabolic rate in the long run.

-One study found a 4.2% increase in resting metabolic rate even 16 hours after exercise.
+One small study of young women found a 4.2% increase in resting metabolic rate even 16 hours after exercise.

-This means that strength training has both short- and long-term value in a metabolic reest.
+Strength training can have both short- and long-term value in a metabolic reset.

 And, just like strength training, cardio has a lasting effect on metabolic rate.
-Ten male subjects were asked to cycle vigorously for 45 minutes for a study.
-The researchers found that their energy expenditure (or resting metabolic rate) remained higher than normal for 14 hours after their workout.
+In one study, ten male subjects cycled vigorously for 45 minutes.
+The researchers found that the men’s energy expenditure (or resting metabolic rate) remained higher than usual for 14 hours after their workout.

 High-intensity interval training (HIIT for short) is a form of exercise that involves short bursts of maximum energy.
-While HIIT enthusiasts will list many positive outcomes from this type of workout, the most important of all may be related to your metabolism.
+While HIIT enthusiasts will list many positive outcomes from this type of workout, one of the most important benefits may be related to your metabolism.